ministryofjustice/modernisation-platform-configuration-management/ansible/roles/amazon-cloudwatch-agent/README.md

 # Cloudwatch Agent Role

-This role installs the Cloudwatch Agent on a Linux or Windows host and configures it to send metrics to Cloudwatch.
+This role installs the Cloudwatch Agent on a Linux host and configures it to send metrics to Cloudwatch.

 NOTE: At the moment this has NOT been tested on a Windows host.
 It may need to be tested as part of a deployment to a Windows host due to challenges with the module if run locally at an existing EC2 target.
+ONLY RUNS ON RedHat INSTANCES CURRENTLY

 ## Debugging on Linux